MEMBERS »

 Community Involvement

 Planet Argon contributes back to the Rails ecosystem through mentorship, open source, and developer education.
-Robby Russell, Planet Argon’s founder, hosts the On Rails podcast, the official podcast of the Rails Foundation, featuring conversations with developers, maintainers, and teams building with Rails.
+Robby Russell hosts the On Rails podcast, the official podcast of the Rails Foundation, featuring conversations with Rails core contributors, maintainers, and teams sharing stories about how Rails is part of their organization’s secret sauce.

-They also lead the Rails Community Survey, a biennial research project tracking tooling trends, team practices, and developer sentiment throughout the Rails ecosystem.
-Robby also hosts the Maintainable Software Podcast, which has featured over 200 interviews on the challenges of maintaining and improving software systems.
+They lead the Rails Community Survey, a biennial research project that has become one of the go-to sources for understanding tooling trends, team practices, and developer sentiment across the Rails ecosystem.
+Planet Argon produces the Maintainable Software Podcast, which has featured over 240 interviews on the challenges of maintaining and improving software systems.

-For developers looking to improve their own Rails apps, Planet Argon created Maintainable Rails, a free email course offering small, actionable ways to build healthier, more maintainable applications.
+For developers looking to improve their own Rails apps, Planet Argon created Maintainable Rails, a free email course used by thousands of Rails developers to reduce technical debt and build more maintainable applications.